 The local and non-local causality are respectively called vāpu and vāni—or physical body versus the guru’s instructions.
 Being close to vāpu means physical proximity and being close to the vāni is semantic proximity.
 The vāni is more important to vāpu because the real space in nature is semantic and not physical.

-In fact, as we have discussed previously, physical proximity is a sensory illusion produced from a semantic interaction.
-This interaction is created by karma and time for material interactions.
+Physical proximity is a sensory illusion produced from an interaction.
+When two things interact strongly, they seem close.
+When they interact weakly, they seem far.
+Generally, this interaction is created by karma and time for material interactions.
 For a spiritual contact—e.g. the contact with a guru—this contact is arranged by God’s grace.
 The key important factor is that whether the contact exists or not, neither the guru nor the disciple is actually “moving” in space.
 They are fixed in their ideological states.
 What we experience as contact is because the two interact.
 In the case of the guru too, when we see him, it is because he wants to interact with the disciple.
 Similarly, when the guru is not seen, it is because the guru doesn’t want to interact with the disciple.
-The physical distance (or proximity) is both created by a causal interaction.
+The physical distance (or proximity) is created by a causal interaction.

 It is therefore false to presume that the guru has “died” and is unavailable due to which we cannot experience his presence.
 The truth is that the guru can directly interact with the disciple face-to-face, in exactly the same manner as before when he was physically present because both physical presence and physical absence are appearances produced from causal interaction.